Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Introduction

 Such frameworks may be restrictive as it is not immediately clear how to extend them to extract multiple static and dynamic features.
 Furthermore, in complex videos, there usually is not a clear dichotomy between motion and content, e.g. in videos containing dynamic information ranging over different time-scales.

-In this paper, we address this challenge by proposing a new variational autoencoder, MGP-VAE, for the unsupervised learning of video sequences.
+In this paper, we address this challenge by proposing a new variational autoencoder, MGP-VAE (Multi-disentangled-features Gaussian Processes Variational AutoEncoder), for the unsupervised learning of video sequences.
 It utilizes a latent prior distribution that consists of multiple channels of fractional Brownian motions and Brownian bridges.
 By varying the correlation structure along the time dimension in each channel to pick up different static or dynamic features, while maintaining independence between channels, MGP-VAE is able to learn multiple disentangled factors.

 We then demonstrate quantitatively the quality of our disentanglement representations using a frame prediction task.
 To improve prediction quality, we also employ a novel geodesic loss function which incorporates the manifold structure of the data to enhance the learning process.